What is an Accredited Exercise Physiologist?

 Is exercise physiology for me?

-AEPs may assist with management of chronic health conditions such as:
+AEPs may assist with the management of chronic health conditions such as:

 - Cardiovascular disease (heart disease)